 3. Communicate: Ask questions, answer thoughtfully

-When you’re in a long distance relationship, relationship advice will be thrown at you from every person in your life.
+When you’re in a long-distance relationship, relationship advice will be thrown at you from every person in your life.
 Communicating with your partner is one of the most important and probably the most clichéd of them all – but it’s true.

-If you’re having a tough week and your partner texts you something flippant, or doesn’t contact you for a while, remember to communicate how you’re feeling.
+If you’re having a tough week and your partner texts you something flippant or doesn’t contact you for a while, remember to communicate how you’re feeling.

 It’s easy to forget when you’re not there that they have a whole other life they’re juggling.
 So don’t expect comfort or advice without asking for it.
-Most relationship problems wouldn’t exist if couples were open and honest with their feelings.
+Most relationship problems wouldn’t exist if couples were open and honest about their feelings.
 So, make sure your partner knows how you are and what support they can provide you with.